 Cell phone jammers and signal blockers in China

-The first 3G network was launched in 2008 by China Mobile, since that time – mobile Internet became extremely popular in PRC.
-As the Ministry Of Information Technologies reports, there are 750 million of users of mobile Internet in PRC now.
-And their quantity has increased greatly during the last 11 months, as well as the income of Chinese telecommunication companies.
+The first 3G network was launched in 2008 by China Mobile, and since that time – mobile Internet became extremely popular in PRC.
+As the Ministry Of Information Technologies reports, there are 750 million of users of mobile Internet in the PRC now.
+And their quantity has increased dramatically during the last 11 months, as well as the income of Chinese telecommunication companies.
 Experts are sure that the growth will still remain and mobile Internet will continue to conquer the country.

 China Mobile network